Andrei0872/my-dev-notes/notebooks/ngrx/ngrx-store.md

 ```

 * `actions$`: a `BehaviorSubject` that will emit every time an action is dispatched(i.e: `store.dispatch(newAction())`)
-* `reducer$`: a `BehaviorSubject` whose values are functions that, when invoked, will iterate over all the registered reducers and will execute them with the **current state** and the **action** that cause the function's invocation
+* `reducer$`: a `BehaviorSubject` whose values are functions that, when invoked, will iterate over all the registered reducers and will execute them with the **current state** and the **action** that caused the function's invocation
 * `scannedActions`: used to inform other entities(e.g: `effects`) that some action occurred

-None of the above parameters have access modifiers, which indicates that most of the logic will happen inside the `constructor`:
+None of the above parameters have **access modifiers**, which indicates that most of the logic will happen inside the `constructor`:

 ```ts
 constructor (/* ... */) {